|Overall Rating||Liked it!|

 Flex: The Never Summer Premier is on the medium side of stiff and could easily be called med/stiff but somehow it has a much more playful flex than you would think.

 Switch: Not bad for a directional tapered board but definitely not as good as a twin or even some other directional boards.
 Let’s face it this board is meant to be set back and ridden in one direction.

 Pipe: You can stop in the pipe with the Premier and not feel sketched out if you are riding a smaller size but why would you?
 This is for the other side of the park fence and if you are riding the right size you should not be lapping the park with this.

 Jibbing- Not for the jib park.

-Jumps: This board will shine hitting something natural and depending on the size you choose it isn’t terrible on a man make kicker.
-You wont have issues landing switch but it isn’t something dedicated to the roller coaster part of the park.
+Jumps: This board will shine hitting something natural and depending on the size you choose it isn’t terrible on a man made kicker.
+You won’t have issues landing switch but it isn’t something dedicated to the roller coaster part of the park.
 It ollies pretty well but the spring to the board feels a little bit rubbery compared to some boards.
-At first it feels really different but by the end of the day you are use to it and ollies feel normal.
+At first, it feels really different but by the end of the day you are used to it and ollies feel normal.

-Overall this is an nice balance between a cambered freeride board and dedicated powder board.
+Overall this is a nice balance between a cambered freeride board and dedicated powder board.